derrickluyen/derrickluyen.github.io/projects/imgapp.md

   - Data Parallelism
   - TravisCI
   - CodeCov
-summary: A local web app that allows users to create events and generate .ics files based on their input, that was designed in ICS 414, Software Engineering II.
+summary: An image processing app, used to filter images and also implementing various features, that was designed based off on base code given by Professor Henri Casanova in ICS 432: Concurrent Programming.
 ---

 In my ICS 432 class, I was part of Team 11 and together, we added new features, fixed bugs, and enhanced certain features in an existing base image processing app.